 Roth IRA calculators, whether found online or as a module in financial planning software, allow you to determine how much you will have for retirement at an age you specify.
-To make the calculation, plug in these variables: starting balance -- how much you have in your Roth IRA now; annual contribution -- how much money you're going to put in each year; current age; retirement age; expected rate of return on investment; and your marginal tax rate.
+To make the calculation, plug in these variables: starting balance – how much you have in your Roth IRA now; annual contribution – how much money you're going to put in each year; current age; retirement age; expected rate of return on investment; and your marginal tax rate.

-Marginal Tax Rate
+Assessing the Marginal Tax Rate

-While in 2013 the highest marginal tax rate is 39.6 percent, the Internal Revenue Service only allows full Roth IRA contributions from couples filing jointly with annual income up to $178,000.
-At that income level, your marginal tax rate is 28 percent -- that's the tax rate in the income bracket from $142,000 up to $178,000.
-Consulting a marginal tax rate calculator available on the Internet indicates that your average tax rate -- the tax rate you pay on every dollar of income -- is 17.93 percent.
+While in 2018 the highest marginal tax rate is 37 percent – down from 39.6 percent in 2017 – the Internal Revenue Service only allows full Roth IRA contributions from couples filing jointly with annual income up to $189,000.
+At that income level, your marginal tax rate is 32 percent in 2018 – that's the tax rate in the income bracket from $157,500 up to $200,000.
+The equivalent marginal rate in 2017 is 28 percent, which is the rate for the income bracket $91,901 to $191,650.

 Evaluating an Expected Rate of Return

-Assuming a starting balance of $5,000, annual contributions of $5,500, current age of 29, retirement age of 65, marginal tax rate of 28 percent, and expected rate of return of 7.25 percent, the calculator determines that at retirement you will have $991,793.
-If you change the return rate to 7.75 percent, you will have $1,120,294.
-If you start the same program at age 35, you will have $688,255.
+Assuming a starting balance of $5,000, annual contributions of $5,500, current age of 29, retirement age of 65, marginal tax rate of 32 percent, and expected rate of return of 7 percent, the calculator determines that at retirement you will have $933,475.
+If you change the return rate to 7.5 percent, you will have $1,053,884.
+If you start the same program at age 35, you will have $655,124.
 By changing variables in the calculator, you can quickly determine how much you will have for retirement in your Roth IRA.

 I am a retired Registered Investment Advisor with 12 years experience as head of an investment management firm.
 I also have a Ph.D. in English and have written more than 4,000 articles for regional and national publications.